Skip to content

 • --force: Overwrite the existing default template if it already exists.

-• sync [--all]: Sync grove-level templates with the Hub.
+• sync [--all]: Sync project-level templates with the Hub.
 Use --all to sync all templates at once.

 • status: Show the sync status of templates relative to the Hub.